patternfly/patternfly/src/patternfly/demos/Table/examples/Table.md

 ### Cell with image alignment

 By default, table cell alignment is set to baseline.
 This retains vertical alignment with varying text size, but can cause visual inconsistencies with images.
-Images within table cells vertical alignment may need to be specified.
+The vertical alignment of images within table cells may need to be specified to provide proper alignment.

 ```hbs isFullscreen
 {{> page-template page-template--id="image-alignment-demo"}}